rschumaker6455/portfolio-2.0/README.md

 # Ruth Schumaker Profesional Portfolio

-In this applicaion you will find a background story on Ruth, her featured projects and contact info.
+In this application you will find a background story on Ruth, her featured projects and contact info.